scrabbletank/farhome-rules/rulesdoc.md

 #### Commune with Nature
 *4th Level*
 - **Casting Time:** 10 minutes
-- **Range:** self
+- **Range:** 3 miles
 - **Duration:** instant

 You spend time in meditation, listening to the land itself.
-Covering a radius 3 miles out from your location you may learn any number of things, adding a Bad die to the roll for each:
+Covering a radius 3 miles out from your location you may learn any number of things.
+Make a spellcasting roll against a bad die for each piece of information.
+On success you learn any of the following you've chosen:

 - General lay of the land and bodies of water.
 - Prevalent plants, creatures, or minerals